 That’s the FIRST time you get caught speeding.
 If you get caught a SECOND time, you don’t get another warning — you get a ticket.

 But repeated or more serious offenses CAN trigger penalties.
-An orange card signals that the umpire has disqualified one or more boules.
-A red card signals the disqualification of a player (or possibly even an entire team) from the remainder of the game (or possibly even from the entire competition).
+An orange card indicates that the umpire has disqualified one of the player’s boules.
+A red card indicates that the umpire has disqualified a players from the remainder of the game (or possibly even from the entire competition).

 Petanque penalties are like traffic citations in other ways, too.